How to Pay for College Without Federal Loans

 14 Ways to Make College Tuition More Affordable

 The key to figuring out how to pay for college without loans or financial aid is to make the overall cost of college a lot less expensive.
-Here’s a few ways someone can make the cost of college more affordable.
+Here are a few ways someone can make the cost of college more affordable.

 1. Apply for FAFSA

-Federal financial aid includes both need-based aid like Direct Subsidized Loans or Pell Grants and non-need based aid like Direct Unsubsidized Loans.
-After submitting the FAFSA, schools will use the information to determine your financial aid package — which will detail the aid you qualify to receive for the school year.
+Federal financial aid includes both need-based aid, like Direct Subsidized Loans or Pell Grants and non-need based aid, like Direct Unsubsidized Loans.
+After submitting the FAFSA, schools will use the information to determine your financial aid package.
+This will detail the aid you qualify to receive for the school year.
 The FAFSA must be completed annually.

 Sometimes, federal financial aid isn’t enough to allow a student to pay for the full cost of college.
-The following tips can help students find other ways to lower the costs of attending college in the event they didn’t receive enough financial aid to make it easy to pay for school.
+Keep reading for ways to lower the costs of attending college in the event you don’t receive enough financial aid to make it easy to pay for school.

 2. Qualify for Merit Scholarships

 Because scholarship funds don’t need to be paid back, they can be a valuable tool to help pay for school.
-While there are need-based scholarship opportunities there are also merit-based scholarships that focus on giving money to students that meet or exceed certain standards set by the person or organization issuing the scholarship — such as academic excellence or athletic ability.
+While there are need-based scholarship opportunities, there are also merit-based scholarships that focus on giving money to students that meet or exceed certain standards set by the person or organization issuing the scholarship.
+These can include such factors as academic excellence, musical talent, or athletic ability.

-Merit scholarships may be available from your college or university, from local companies or nonprofit organizations, and other institutions.
+Merit scholarships may be available from your college or university.
 Contact your school’s financial aid office for information on scholarships available at your academic institution.

 3. Apply for Private Scholarships